pamsacdalan/data_pipeline/README.md

-# data_pipeline

-Project: Financial Data Aggregation and Analysis Pipeline
+# Project: Financial Data Aggregation and Analysis Pipeline

 Description:
 Build a data pipeline using Ruby and Airflow to aggregate and analyze financial data points from multiple